joycse06/toy-robot-updated/README.md

 * Spent a bit more time with the data types to see if there's any low hanging refactoring that can be performed.
 * Would have researched ways to write integration spec for testing `bin/run`.
 * Would have spent a bit more time thinking about edge cases and had written more specs if the app was not handling any of those cases
-* Though about if I should move `Entities::Robot` into `ValueObjects` namespace.
-Though it feels like it's an entity, It's being used as an immutable value object.
+* Though about if I should move `Entities::Robot` into `ValueObjects` `namespace`.
+Though it feels like it's an entity, it's being used as an immutable value object.
-* Would have introduced a `Sum` type for the return value of the `CommandInterpreter`, something along the line of `CommandInterpreterResult = Entities::Robot | Types::Strict::String` so it could either return an updated robot or some output to return to the user (for `REPORT` command) and simulator could do the right thing based on that. (and it won't have to pry into the `command_identifier` itself, which I think is not it's responsibility).
+* Would have introduced a `Sum` type for the return value of the `CommandInterpreter`, something along the line of `CommandInterpreterResult = Entities::Robot | Types::Strict::String` so it could either return an updated robot or some output to return to the user (for `REPORT` command) and simulator could do the right thing based on that(and it won't have to pry into the `command_identifier` itself, which I think is not it's responsibility).
-* Would have tested the `CommandFileInterpreter` more, DRY-ed up file interpreter and `REPL` (they have a fair bit of duplication)

 ## License

 The code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
-A copy of which is included in [LICENSE.txt](LICENSE.md)
+A copy of which is included in [LICENSE.txt](LICENSE.txt)